Curriculum Inquiry Editorial Team

 Alexander Vesuna (Assistant Editor) is a PhD student in the Department of Curriculum, Teaching and Learning at the Ontario Institute of Studies in Education at the University of Toronto.
 His research interests include critical pedagogy, abolition, Black Radicalism, Black Feminism, Black Studies, revolutionary politics, decolonization and anti-capitalism.
 His research is interested in the role of power in constructing dominant knowledges of social movements through mainstream corporate media and how these knowledges function to criminalize, to manufacture consent to state violence as a solution to social unrest and create discursive boundaries that limits people’s ability to imagine alternative ways of being and radically different worlds.
 The research also will study how activists work to counter these dominant knowledges through producing counter-narratives to define their own movements and to disrupt these discursive boundaries through their radical imaginations of worlds beyond this current one.
 This work is grounded in a political commitment to the liberation of Black, Indigenous, Palestinian, Trans folx and the liberation of all people’s from Turtle Island to Palestine, and beyond.

 AV Verhaeghe (Editorial Assistant) joined the Curriculum Inquiry team in 2018.
-They have worked in academic publishing for the past decade and recently completed their PhD in Gender, Feminist, and Women’s Studies at York University.
+They have worked in academic publishing for the past decade and completed their PhD in Gender, Feminist, and Women’s Studies from York University in 2022.
 AV was a Managing Editor of Feral Feminisms, an open access, peer reviewed, multimedia feminist journal, for seven years, and they have copyedited and proofread edited collections and monographs for the University of Toronto Press and McGill-Queen’s University Press.
 In their dissertation, AV theorized the Canadian state’s regulation of sexuality as a racial project by problematizing the analogies between racism and homophobia that Members of Parliament and Supreme Court justices used between 1969 and 2005.